Before Every Inspection: The Non-Negotiables

 6 Insulation Inspection

-R-values, vapor barriers, and air sealing before drywall.
-Must be inspected before being covered.
+R-values, vapor barriers, air sealing.
+Must be inspected before drywall covers it.

 - R-values match energy calculations on approved plans